RFNajera/fake-outbreak-investigation/README.md

 | Salad        | 10.22%      |

 ## Odds Ratios and 95% Confidence Intervals
 This is what the odds ratios and statistical significance should look like.
-You may see some variation depending on whether you're using the Fisher's Exact Test of Chi Square test.
+You may see some variation depending on whether you're using the Fisher's Exact Test or Chi Square test.

 | Food Item    | Odds Ratio | 95% CI Lower | 95% CI Upper | Significant? |
 |--------------|------------|--------------|--------------|--------------|